-Join David Rivers for an in-depth discussion in this video Reporting scores to be SCORM-compliant, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video Reporting scores to be SCORM-compliant, part of Learning SCORM and Tin Can API.

 - In this movie we're going to look at one simple setting…that can throw off your entire course…and make it non-SCORM-compliant.…It has to do with how you report your scores.…Now the SCORM standard says that when we report scores,…it has to be out of a hundred,…which means as a percentage,…but if you're reporting points,…and your LMS is not set up…to accept those raw scores,…well, a five out of five…could end up being five percent,…and you can see how things can get really messed up,…so there's a simple solution to this.…